-With the exception of students in jazz performance, all undergraduates are required to take a four-semester sequence of musicology courses: History of Music I, History of Music II, History of Music III, and History of Music IV.
+All undergraduates are required to take a three-semester sequence of musicology courses: History of Music 1, History of Music 2, History of Music 3.
 Students must take the courses in sequence after completing the first year of the Humanities Core curriculum (Core I and Core II) or in their third year of study.
 Students who are unable to take the courses in sequence due to scheduling conflicts should consult with the Associate Dean for Academic Affairs.
 Students may not enroll in more than one musicology course per semester.
-Jazz majors are required to take two of the available offerings as appropriate for their interests.
 Students in the Music Education department follow a specific sequence of courses designed around the Music Education curriculum.
 Transfer credits in musicology are considered for approval by the Chair of Musicology and the Associate Dean for Academic Affairs on a case-by-case basis.
+Jazz majors pursue a concurrent curriculum in the history of Jazz.
+All other majors are required to take a fourth class from a list of seminars designated as appropriate electives by the Musicology Department.